ssec

 ```

-> The command requires that the [developers edition](#installation-developer)
+> The command requires the [developers edition](#installation-developer)

-The documentation is then accessible via `doc/build/index.html`.
+The documentation is then accessible via `docs/build/index.html`.

 ### Set up Visual Studio Code for Development